ForAllSecure/mcode-action/README.md

 ## Getting Started

-To use the Mayhem for Code GitHub Action, you'll need the following pre-requisites:
+To use the Mayhem for Code GitHub Action, perform the following steps:

 1. Create a Mayhem account and copy and paste your account token to GitHub Secrets.